pwfun/lyft/content/en/docs/prologue/introduction.md

 ### Inserting your debit card and check

 Once you’ve arrived at your bank, find the ATM.
-Free-standing ATMs often resemble a box approximately a meter in height.
+Free-standing ATMs often resemble an industrial kiosk approximately a meter in height.
 Some financial institutions incorporate ATMs into walls.
-Look for signage displaying the word ATM, then approach the ATM.
+Look for signage displaying the word **ATM**.

 {{< alert icon="👉" text="Know your pin before attempting the following steps.
 Excessive incorrect pin attempts could lock your account, preventing you from accessing your funds." />}}